 As time went on, Feitelson began reducing his compositions, focusing on the essentials.
 From the mid-1960s, he ventured into Minimalism, creating sleek paintings comprised of sensuous lines set against solid backgrounds of color.
 These works were a culmination of Feitelson’s experience and represent decades of artistic development.

-Works by Lorser Feitelson are included in the permanent collections of the Los Angeles County Museum of Art, the National Museum of American Art, Smithsonian Institution, Washington D.C., the San Francisco Museum of Modern Art, and the Whitney Museum of American Art, New York, among numerous other public and private collections.
+Feitelson’s oeuvre has been featured in the Orange County Museum of Art’s "Birth of the Cool: California Art, Design and Culture at Midcentury" (2007), as well as the J. Paul Getty Museum’s “Pacific Standard Time” (2011-2012).
+Works by Feitelson are included in the permanent collections of the Los Angeles County Museum of Art, the National Museum of American Art, the Smithsonian Institution, the San Francisco Museum of Modern Art, the Whitney Museum of American Art, and numerous other public and private collections.